 Grete Eliassen doesn’t just want to make her way in the world, she wants to change it.
 Born to a Norwegian father and American mother in Minnesota in 1986, and with a pick of mountain ranges at her disposal, it wasn't long before Grete was out on the slopes, proving at just two years old that she was already a talent to watch out for.

-Despite this hiatus, on her return to professional skiing, Grete has gone on to achieve some phenomenal results, including back-to-back golds at the Winter X Games, four U.S. Open titles, and wins at the European Open, Red Bull Cold Rush and the Dew Tour... not to mention a world record and high profile roles in numerous ski films.
+Despite this hiatus, on her return to professional skiing, Grete has gone on to achieve some phenomenal results, including back-to-back golds at the Winter X Games, multiple U.S. Open titles, and wins at the European Open, Red Bull Cold Rush and the Dew Tour... not to mention a world record and high profile roles in numerous ski films.
 To top it all off, she’s also been dubbed Fri Flyt magazine’s ‘Woman Skier of the Decade’ award.

 Not only is Grete fast becoming one of the world’s best female skiers, she also has a business marketing degree and has donated thousands of dollars of her prize winnings to charity.Read more